ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/01_requirements.md

 # 1. Requirements for LVA Jupyter Notebook Samples

 ## 1.1.
 Install the Required Tools
-To run LVA on Jupyter notebooks, you will first need to install the following tools.
+To run LVA on Jupyter notebooks, you will first need to install the following tools on your development PC.

 1. There are many ways to run, manage, and update Jupyter notebooks.
 Out of the many options, we recommend using Visual Studio Code (VSCode) because it has extensions for running and managing IoT devices as well.
 Install [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) if you do not already have it installed.